 Fred P. Langer, RN, Esq., Member

 Mr. Langer is a nurse attorney whose educational credentials include a B.S. in Nursing from the University of Utah and a B.S. in Health Planning & Administration from Pennsylvania State University, as well as a Juris Doctor (cum laude) at Seattle University.
-Mr. Langer, an Edmonds resident, is the managing partner of the law firm of Nelson Blair Langer Engle, PLLC.
+Mr. Langer, an Edmonds resident, is the managing partner of the law firm of Nelson Langer Engle, PLLC.
 He is currently serving his fourth term, which will expire in 2021.